deepak1556/enclose/index.md

 your app without sources.
 * Make some kind of self-extracting archive or installer.
-* No need to install node, npm.
+* No need to install node and npm to deploy the compiled application.
 * No need to download hundreds of files via
 `npm install` to deploy your application.
 Deploy it as a single independent file.